beelzebielsk/sp17-paradigms-project/README.md

-A project to implement continuations and understand their uses.
+A personal project to implement continuations and understand their uses.

 `scheme-with-continuations.scm` implements an interpreter on top of R5RS scheme.
 The interpreter is written in a *Continuation Passing Style*.